Computing: Computer Administration

 The Visual Studio sources are now accessible from all homegroup computers.
 If you want to stop sharing them, browse to the parent directory of the "source" folder, right-click this folder and choose Share with > Stop sharing [French: "Partager avec > Cesser de partager"] from the context-menu.

 Please, note that we just configured a read-only share, i.e. users on the other computers can open the folder's content, but they can't modify or delete any files, nor can they create new files or folders.
 It's best practice to always configure such shares as read-only, I would say.
 First, this makes sure that whatever happens, the original files are preserved.
-Second, deleting a network file is like deleting a file on a removable media (e.g. a flush drive): The file is not moved to the recycle bin, but permanently erased!
+Second, deleting a network file is like deleting a file on a removable media (e.g. a flash drive): The file is not moved to the recycle bin, but permanently erased!

 On WK-WIN81G, I have installed a local web development environment with ISS and Microsoft SQL Server.
 Again, I don't really use it, but I want to try out these applications, that I never worked with in the past.
 I've written several programs to access SQL Server (using PHP and Perl, the Visual Studio languages, and also Lazarus/Free Pascal) and they are stored in the custom directory C:\Users\Allu\Programmieren.
 To give the other Homegroup users access to the sources, lets share this folder, doing the same way as we did for C:\Users\Allu\sources on WK-WIN81F.
 The screenshot shows the homegroup "Allu" opened in File Explorer on WK-WIN81G, with the new share "sources" in WK-WIN81F and the new share "Programmieren" in WK-WIN81G.